JWA Summer Jazz Camp 2019

 BSB: 112 879 Account: 421 350 375.
 Jazz Workshop Australia Pty Ltd. You can only transfer to this account online.
 If you pay this way, be certain to include the student’s name in the transfer details (otherwise we have no way of knowing who the payment is from).

 A number of scholarships are available.
 These are donated by Jazz Workshop Australia as well as through the generosity of the Waugh family and Jan Dilworth.
-There is one scholarship available to assist a student to attend the camp who otherwise could not afford it.
-Other scholarships are awarded to students at the camp as encouragement and/or recognition of outstanding musical ability and attitude.
+They are awarded to students at the camp as encouragement and/or recognition of outstanding musical ability and attitude.
+The former financial assistance scholarship has been discontinued in favour of other, more equitable programs.

 At the final concert two scholarships will be awarded to selected students.
 These are a half return scholarships and the Sarah Waugh Return Scholarship.

 Terms and Conditions